adaapp/primers-portfolio-FarhanaFKhan/README.md

 * void status(void) – displays the car’s current status (see example output below)

 #### Reflection (as well as issues, challenges & resolutions)
 For this primer I had to look up how to set default values if no parameters were passed.
-That would especially be useful if the programme needs to be extended.
-Use of constructors also made the programme quite flexible.
+That would especially be useful if the program needs to be extended.
+Use of constructors also made the program quite flexible.
 Instead of initialising private variables, using setters proved to be more flexible and easy to handle the code.
 It was important to understand exactly what the requirements were and to spend some time thinking how to tackle the primer.
 Creating pure functions, for example, for turning on the engine or turning off the engine also helped write clean code.
 ### Primer 10 - Area of
 This challenge requires us to calculate area of 3 out of the 5 specific shape types from the list: rectangles, circles, squares, triangles or trapezoids.